 Did You Know?

-Five Tips for Cold Winter Driving
+Five Tips for Cold Weather Driving

-Battery - Keep the battery connections clean, tight and corrosion-free.
+Battery - Keep the battery connections clean, tight, and corrosion-free.
 Cold weather is hard on batteries, so it's wise to check the battery and charging system.
 Because batteries don't always give warning signs before they fail, it is advisable to replace batteries that are more than three years old.